 Peppermint is used more often as a medicinal herb rather than Spearmint, which is mostly a culinary herb.
 However, if a less potent remedy is desired, spearmint is a good substitute.

 Mint is used as an aromatic herb in scented sachets and potpourris.
-Mint is also used as a cooling agent and is popular in pain relieving lotions or facials to cleanse skin.
+Mint is also used as a cooling agent and is popular in pain-relieving lotions or facials to cleanse the skin.

 Mint is a popular culinary herb most used in flavoring candies, teas, and jellies.
 It’s one of the most vigorous growers in the garden but is also suited to container growing.

 While peppermint and spearmint are the most popular varieties, there are an amazing range of flavors being developed that are worth a try.
 Why not add a bit of apple, orange, or chocolate peppermint to your garden this year?